Building Kafka Consumer & Producer in .NET

 Introduction

 Apache Kafka is a powerful event streaming platform used to handle high-throughput and low-latency data pipelines.
 In modern .NET microservices, Kafka acts as the backbone for asynchronous messaging.
-In this post, we will walk through how to build a robust Kafka consumer and producer in .NET using the Confluent.Kafka
+In this post, we will walk through how to build a robust Kafka consumer and producer in .NET using the Confluent.Kafka library — with detailed explanations and real-world implementation.

 What You’ll Learn